 Caste and politics both have some positive and some negative aspects.
 Let’s look at them:

 In most societies, occupations are passed on from one generation to another.
-Caste system is an extreme form of this.
-In this system, members of the same caste, the group were supposed to form a social community that practiced the same or similar occupation, married within the caste group and did not eat with members from other caste groups.
+The caste system is an extreme form of this.
+In this system, members of the same caste group were supposed to form a social community that practised the same or similar occupation, married within the caste group and did not eat with members from other caste groups.

 Caste in Politics